 - a.
 Using unit medical personnel will review and familiarize themselves with the strip map route(s) to KACH ER and the local community hospital prior to live fire range operations are conducted. - b.
 Whenever the dedicated medical aid person or vehicle must leave the area for any reason the range must Cease Fire and remain in a "COLD" status until a replacement is provided, or until the assigned vehicle and medical personnel have returned to the range.
 Range Operations will then grant the unit permission to re-open the range and place the range in a "HOT" status. - c.
-Medical support personnel at the range will provide treatment for minor injuries and basic first-aid for life-threatening injury or illness. - d.
-Medical evacuation vehicles will display all frequencies and telephone numbers in case of immediate use: - a.
-Range Operations Frequency is Motorola Handheld "Livefire" Channel. - b.
+Medical support personnel at the range will provide treatment for minor injuries and basic first-aid for life-threatening injury or illness. - Medical evacuation vehicles will display all frequencies and telephone numbers in case of immediate use: - a.
+Range Operations Motorola Handheld "Livefire" Channel, or by phone at (845) 938-3930. - b.
 West Point Fire & Emergency Services Division 845.938.5197 - c.
-Range Operations VHF 126.20. - d.
-KACH ER 845.938.4004 / 5169.
+Range Operations Air Frequency is VHF 126.20. - d.
+KACH ER 845.938.4004.